Forest Certification in Australia

 Forest certification has developed as a way of demonstrating the implementation of sustainable forest management practices.
-To have a forest certified as being sustainably managed, an audit is undertaken by an independent, third party certification body.
+To have a forest certified as being sustainably managed, an audit is undertaken by an independent third-party certification body.
 The audit assesses the forest management practices of a forest manager or owner against the standard for certification.
 Both native forests and plantations can be certified.

 The two major global forest certification bodies are the Programme for the Endorsement of Forest Certification (PEFC) schemes and the Forest Stewardship Council (FSC).
-Both the PEFC and FSC are internationally recognised forest certification networks that provide for the mutual recognition of regional and national standards that meet their criteria for sustainable forest management.
+Both the PEFC and FSC are internationally recognised forest certification networks that provide recognition of regional and national standards that meet their criteria for sustainable forest management.

 Wood and wood-based products sourced from certified forests can also be tracked (via labelling) through the supply chain using chain-of-custody certification provided by both forest certification schemes.
 This provides consumers with an assurance that the wood product they are purchasing comes from a sustainably managed and certified forest.